 The “Waste Wiki” is Canada’s largest open access research project dedicated to bridging the gap between academia, industry and government in issues surrounding waste.
 Hosted by the faculty of environmental studies, the Waste Wiki is presently home to more than 6000 studies on waste, and hosts a range of free analytical tools (carbon models, data dashboards etc.) to aid in evidence based decision making.
 Since inception, the Waste Wiki has worked closely with more than two dozen stakeholders from across North America on research projects related to carbon quantification, waste audit analysis, behavioural intervention etc. Our research team has published over 40 papers (academic journals /technical reports), and remains active in advancing our collective understanding of waste management issues facing the sector.

-Shannon has been a Program Manager with Recycling Council of Ontario since 2012 and leads the organizations projects and programming related to plastics.
+Shannon has been a Program Manager with Circular Innovation Council (originally established as Recycling Council of Ontario in 1978) since 2012 and leads the organizations projects and programming related to plastics.
 In doing so, she advances progress around plastic waste reduction and pollution prevention across three pillars: behaviour change through education; advocacy and policy; and original research and pilots.

 Shannon led the development of the Plastic Action Centre and is responsible for its ongoing strategic growth and development.
 Her goal is to establish a world-class resource for policy makers, industry and business, academia, and consumers to collaborate and take action on plastic waste and pollution.

 She holds an undergraduate degree in Environmental Studies and Economics from the University of Waterloo, and a master’s degree in Environmental Management from Dalhousie University.
 Her professional experience includes working with not-for-profits, sustainability consultancies, and government agencies.